 LANOUGUÈRE, THOMAS DE, ensign in the Carignan-Salières regiment, seigneur of Sainte-Anne, acting governor of Montreal in 1674, lieutenant and later captain of Governor Frontenac’s [see Buade] guards; b.
-1644 at Mirande (Guyenne), son of Jean de.
-Lanouguère, king’s counsellor in a state fiscal subdivision, and of Jeanne de Samalins; d.
-1678 in Canada.
+1644 at Mirande (Guyenne), son of Jean de Lanouguère, king’s counsellor in a state fiscal subdivision, and of Jeanne de Samalins; d.
+1678 at Quebec.

 He signed himself Lanouguère, a name which became Lanaudière, Tarieu de Lanaudière, and Tarieu de La Pérade in the case of his descendants.
 He himself did not have the surname Tarieu.
 Coming from a noble French family of long standing, Thomas de Lanouguère arrived in Canada in September 1665 as an ensign in the company of Pierre de Saint-Ours* (Carignan-Salières regiment).
 A short time after its arrival, his company received orders to go and second Capt.
 Pierre de Saurel in the construction of a fort at the mouth of the Richelieu River.
 Like the majority of the officers and soldiers of the Carignan-Salières regiment, Lanouguère took part in the expedition led by the Marquis de Tracy [see Prouville] against the Iroquois tribes in 1666.

 In that same year, 1672, the Comte de Frontenac was appointed governor of New France.
-Lanouguère pleased him as an officer, and he kept him close to himself.
+Lanouguère pleased him as an officer, and he kept him close.
 He appointed him lieutenant of his guards after their return from the Cataracoui expedition, where in the governor’s opinion Lanouguère had conducted himself like a gallant soldier.
 In the spring of 1673, Lanouguère wanted to try his hand at the fur trade.
-But the commandant at Montreal, François-Marie Perrot, having been imprisoned, Frontenac wanted to replace him by a man he could trust, and he delegated his protégé, who was officially appointed 10 Feb.
+But the commandant at Montreal, François-Marie Perrot, had been imprisoned, and Frontenac wanted to replace him with a man he could trust; he delegated his protégé, who was officially appointed 10 Feb.
 1674.
 Frontenac, by an ordinance of 20 Oct.
 1674, caused him to be given half of the withheld salary of Governor Perrot, and in his reports to the minister, Colbert, he never tired of praising this officer “who is very energetic and very zealous in the service.”
 Anticipating that Perrot would return, Frontenac requested for Lanouguère the post of town-major of Montreal, and in the meantime appointed him captain of his guards at Quebec.